Care Recommendation for cats

 - Rabies – Given at 12 weeks of age then yearly

-Care Recommendation for dogs
+Care Recommendation for Dogs

 Your dog is an additional member of the family and, like children, depend on you for everything – food, water, shelter, medical care, exercise, and of course a loving household.
 The most basic health care for your dog includes regular health screening by your veterinarian, vaccines, and spay/neuter.
 Dogs must get exercise, so proper leashes and collars are needed, along with identification.
 ID tags, microchipping, or tattoos are common forms of dog identification.
 Dogs also need to wear collars with licenses, and rabies vaccination tags.

-Dog Vaccination Schedule
+See Dog Vaccination Schedule

 - Rabies is given at 12 weeks of age or older.
 It is then boostered in one year followed by a booster every three years.

-- Lymes
+- Lyme

 - Given once then boostered in 2-3 weeks, then yearly